Floor Plan Scanning

 You have two options to get started:

-• Click the upload area or drag-and-drop your floor plan image
+- Click the upload area or drag-and-drop your floor plan

-• The image can be a builder's plan, a scanned document, a photo, or a screenshot
+- The file can be a builder or architect's PDF, a scanned plan, a photo, or a screenshot

 Option 2: Draw Manually

-• Click Skip AI — Draw Manually if you don't have a floor plan image
+- Click Skip AI — Draw Manually if you don't have a floor plan file

 Tip: Builder plans with clear room boundaries and labels work best.
 But even rough floor plans or photos of printed plans will work — the AI is pretty smart about it.